UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Lab_Members/index.rst

     :align: right
     :figwidth: 200px

-* Hannah Louis: I'm currently a MSc student with Dr. Myers working on understanding climate change in the Hudson and James Bay region using NEMO.
-In my free time, you can find me either bouldering, training in the boxing gym, or trying to improve my espresso making.
+* Hannah Louis: I'm currently a MSc student with Dr. Myers working on understanding Marine Heatwaves in the Hudson and James Bay region using NEMO.
+I'm interested in the intersection between western science and Indigenous knowledge.
+In my free time I like to go for runs, train in the boxing gym, or try to improve my espresso making.

+|

+|

+|

+|

+* Ana Heras Duran: bio

 |